 Do you know of any other Spanish words used in English?
 Which of these surprised you?
 Share with us in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and loves chocolate!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, and yoga instructor who loves chocolate!
 Send chocolate…